pankajeshwara/influenceOfRoles/README.md

 The publication is related to our reserach project investigating Decision-making processes in Open source software development communities.

 The paper is also available here (Read Only).
-A preprint version of this paper is available on ResearchGate [DOI: 10.13140/RG.2.2.28548.27523] and arXiv.
+A preprint version of this paper is available on ResearchGate [DOI: 10.1145/3463274.3463326] and arXiv.

-These projects are research projects that deal with the use of a recently proposed technique in literature: Deep Convolutional Neural Networks (CNNs).

 Authors